-The evaluative reports sent to the Contextual Education Office -Three-, Six-, and Twelve-Month Evaluations-- are seen by the Contextual Education Office, the Intern's advisor and Faculty committee, and the synodical candidacy committee.
+The evaluations sent to the Contextual Education Office are seen by the Contextual Education Office, the Intern's advisor and faculty committee, and the Synod/Candidacy committee.
 The evaluations are confidential and not to be shared without the permission of the respective authors.